touqeeranjum/Ansible/README.md

-This project is part of a bigger Vmware home lab VMware project.
+This project is part of a bigger VMware home lab VMware project involving Nested VMware SDDC and NSX..